Skip to main content

 CAPABILITY · VERTICAL-SPECIFIC

-Maintenance triage, rent-late ladder, and lease renewal cadence — all automated.
+Maintenance triage, rent-late ladder, and lease renewal cadence, all automated.

 What it does

-Handles inbound maintenance requests with triage and vendor dispatch, runs a rent-late reminder ladder using state-specific notice language, and sends lease renewal outreach 90-60-30 days out.
-Writes every touchpoint back to AppFolio, Buildium, or Yardi.
+Triages inbound maintenance requests and dispatches vendors, runs a rent-late reminder ladder with state-specific notice language, and sends lease renewal outreach at 90, 60, and 30 days out.
+Every touchpoint writes back to AppFolio, Buildium, or Yardi.

 Use cases

 • A mid-size PM company onboards a 60-unit building mid-year with lease expirations spread across 11 months.
-Renewal outreach runs automatically against each lease end date — no manual calendar reminders per unit.
+Renewal outreach runs automatically against each lease end date, no manual calendar reminders per unit.

 What’s included